MicrosoftDocs/PowerShell-Docs-DSC/dsc/dsc-3.0/PSDesiredStateConfiguration/Invoke-DscResource.md

 ### -ModuleName

-Specifies the name of the module from which this cmdlet invokes the specified resource.
+Specifies the name of the module providing the specified DSC Resource to invoke.

 ```yaml
 Type: Microsoft.PowerShell.Commands.ModuleSpecification